 - Provide the opportunity for the client to correct those errors respecting the writer's ownership

 - Listen to the voice of the writer and to the voice of the written work

 - Be a thoughtful and responsive audience

 We are curious and active learners.
-As such, tutors engage in active learning in the discipline of writing by participating in bi-weekly sessions where both the pragmatic as well as the theories and methodologies of writing are discussed.
+As such, tutors engage in active learning in the discipline of writing by completing continual training each semester.
 We work hard to understand.
 We sit beside our clients, not in judgment of them or their work.